seregazhuk/seregazhuk.github.io_old/_posts/2016-07-03-laravel-logging-to-db.md

 }
 {% endhighlight %}

-Now lets create `ConfigureLogging` class and put it into the `app/Vendors/Illuminate/Foundation/Bootstrap` folder.
+Now let's create the `ConfigureLogging` class and put it into the `app/Vendors/Illuminate/Foundation/Bootstrap` folder.
 In the `bootstrap()` method we will set our `EloquentHandler` and `RequestProcessor`:

 {% highlight php %}